rightjs/rightjs-docs/docs/en/plugins.md

   :json     => "This module provides the standard JSON import/export feature.
 Additionally "+
-               "when included it provides better JSON responses check for the {Xhr} module and "+ "also an ability to save and retrieve objects and arrays in the {Cookie} module transparently."
+               "when included it provides better JSON responses check for the {Xhr} module and "+ "also an ability to save and retrieve objects and arrays in the {Cookie} module transparently.",

+  :jquerysh => "This plugin changes the `$()` function behavior to the one the jQuery users used to"

 }
 %>